 A subsequent expedition authorised by Governor Hunter reached the area near Mittagong, not crossing the Blue Mountains but going around them.
 The same account reveals that, in 1802, a Frenchman, Francis Barrallier, penetrated further into the Blue Mountains than Blaxland et al as an emissary to the leader of the local Aboriginal people.
 It suggests that it was in the interests of authorities to maintain the idea that the mountains were an impenetrable barrier to deter convicts from attempting to flee inland.

-Where previous attempts at crossing the Blue Mountains had followed the river valleys, the 1813 expedition followed a ridge-line.
+Where many previous attempts at crossing the Blue Mountains had followed the river valleys, the 1813 expedition followed a ridge-line.
 The party reached a mountain summit with a view of forests and grasslands to the west.
 Blaxland later wrote that the land they saw was rich enough to ‘support the stock of the colony for the next thirty years.’

-The first grant of land in the Bathurst District was given to one Maurice Charles O’Connell of the 73rd regiment, in March 2014.
+The first grant of land in the Bathurst District was given to one Maurice Charles O’Connell of the 73rd regiment, in March 1814.
 Initially, the new lands were primarily used for grazing.
 There were small farms and large estates, with the first windmill on the western side of the Blue Mountains being erected in 1824.

 In 1826 it was estimated that 25,000 head of cattle and about 70,000 sheep were owned by the settlers.
 The district became famous for its cheese.
 Known as Rankin’s Cheese after its maker, a Mrs Rankin, it sold for up to one shilling a pound.